Republic of Korea Armed Forces: Budget

-South Korea has one of the highest defense budgets in the world, ranking 9th globally in 2020, with a budget of nearly $44 billion U.S. dollars.
+South Korea has one of the highest defense budgets in the world, ranking 9th globally in 2021, with a budget of nearly $46.7 billion U.S. dollars, and the defense budget trends from 1975 to 2025 based on South Korea's 2020 GDP announced by the Ministry of National Defense are as follows, and the actual annual military expenditure may be higher because the amount of the executive budget does not include the supplementary budget.

 Overseas deployments

 As part of its mission, the ROK Armed Forces have engaged in peacekeeping operations, humanitarian, and disaster-relief efforts worldwide.
 In 2008, officers and soldiers of Unit Dongmyeong, stationed in Lebanon with the UNIFIL, received honorary medals from the United Nations.